 After graduation, I tried on a lot of career platforms to see what best suits me.
-I took about 1 year to see or at least find a path in what I wanted to do in life and to get the support & permission to pursue in this path.
+I took about 1 year to see or at least find a path in what I wanted to do in life and to get the support & permission from my husband to pursue in this path.

 Yes, I spent all of my higher education levels studying agriculture (and soon I believe I would pursue Masters and PhD in food related studies too, or maybe physical workouts, nutrition, space and society now that I am a yoga trainer but we’ll see).
 But little that I knew that working in an agriculture related companies and projects are not what I wanted to do as my life career.
 I figured out I wanted to do something funner, more avant-garde.
 So basically, I learned that I studied agriculture for the knowledge, for my passion to build a healthier world and for my dream to end world poverty through sustainable living.
 But not to climb a ladder working in that field, at least not for now.

 Among the careers/jobs that I ventured into include –

 - Worked on an organic farming project in Langkawi – my dad had just retired the same time I graduated.
-So, he started this project first with his friend and after touching down in Malaysia, we flew to Langkawi to join him.
+So, he started this project first with his friend.
+After my husband and I touched down in Malaysia from Newcastle, we flew to Langkawi to join him.
 Long story short, the project had to be cut short because of improper planning and I also realised that I did not like to work under the sun as a labour like that.
 Huhu sorry not sorry tho.

 - Became an AIA Takaful agent – at the same time, I was also dipping my leg in insurance field.
-Yet, just like the concept of doing PM, I realised this was not the main career for me.
+Yet, just like the concept of doing PM, I realised this was not the career I want to pursue.

 - Unfulfilled lecturer job – I went for an interview to fill a temporary lecturing job at my beloved alma-mater, Kolej Professional MARA Beranang and I got the job!
 Yes, I convinced myself that I could start as a lecturer.
 Then, I could build my career in education but I ended up declining it.
 One because I had to be weekend lovers with my husband.
 Second because to be honest really, I just didn’t want to spend another 3 months (maybe more) working in the place where I used to study for 3 years at – I wanted something new.
 I apologise to my lecturers who have gone the extra length to invite me as a lecturer, who have had high faith in me to come back and teach, who have been happy to receive me back but at the end of the day I didn’t come.
 I apologise truly and I love you all so much 🙏🏼

-- Freelance debate trainer & speaker – I was entrusted by my ex-lecturers to train a group of students to debate so I took the opportunity.
+- Freelance debate trainer & speaker – I was entrusted by my ex-lecturers at my alma-mater to train a group of students to debate so I took the opportunity.
 I was also called a few times to give a talk the my ex-college students, my juniors about studying in the UK.
 I resisted one time, saying that I had not much to share.
 I mostly shared about my experience in the UK and I started to feel like it wasn’t relevant anymore coz I have talked about it so many times already.
 Also, mostly because I was still blurry of my career path and I was afraid that I might talk nonsense.
-But my dear friends who invited me over insisted I still come and yes, I did talk nonsense.
+But my dear friends who invited me over insisted I still come anyway and yes, I did talk nonsense.
 My mind, body & soul were seriously not present that time – I was regretting my past and worrying about my future.
+I was still lost.
 After that, they never called me again and I’m glad that.
 At least, not until I’m ready again.

 - Organic chicken supplier – we eat organic chicken at home.
 So, I decided to supply it to my neighbours and I did.
 I ordered, received, cut the chicken, repacked and froze them until the day I deliver them.
 I managed everything on my own including money flow, advertisement, promotion, marketing, designing and branding.
 Until one time, I felt like I was repeating the same strategy and concept of my baking freelance 4 years back which made me feel like I wasn’t moving and progressing in life.
-Although if I persisted, I might have progressed but I didn’t stay.
+I needed time to sit, think and reflect on what I could improve.

 - Eid bakes (kuih raya) seller – around the same time of supplying organic chicken, I also sold Eid bakes.
 But it was only for a short while since Eid lasted only for a month.

 - Writing a travelogue of our Europe Backpack – when everything didn’t seem to work out, I took a deep breath and did a post-mortem of what I’ve gone through in the search of my ideal career.
 I sat down and thought, ‘I’ve always loved writing’.
 In fact, I have been working on this travelogue since I came back to Malaysia but it progressed really slowly.
-Because I spent more of my time to find my main career and writing to me could come as part-time.
+Because I spent more time to find a career and my writing came as part-time.
 But then it made me think, ‘Maybe I could write full-time!’
 So, I started spending most of my time writing this book which ended up, still not progressing as I’ve hoped it to.

 - Project Executive at a Development Company – after a lot of ventures didn’t work, I thought ‘Maybe I am just not ready to create something on my own yet.
 I need proper connections, professional experience and working in a company could prepare and develop myself for that’.
 Then I started to seriously job hunt and got hired as a project executive for a very promising project – Kedah Integrated Fishery Terminal (KIFT) & The Modernisation of Malaysian Fishing Vessel which is a project between Malaysia and China Govts.
-Yet, after a month plus, I resigned honestly not wanting to deal with my psycho finance manager and I chose our pregnancy over the work stress – well, growing a human being is a real job too gais haha.
+Yet, after a month plus, I resigned honestly not wanting to deal with my psycho finance manager and I chose our pregnancy over the psychopath – growing a human being is a real job too gais haha.
 (Or maybe l am the psychopath who can’t work for people 😅🙊😂).
 Yet thank you to my husband for allowing me to just focus on our pregnancy while continue doing what I love.
 And my parents, for without their house that we are still sheltering in, my husband and I would have rented an overpriced apartment and that I would still have to work to help with the expenses.
 Thank you mak abah, alhamdulillah.

 - Becoming a TV Host – at the very end of the search, I found myself always coming back to this avant-garde path where I wanted to work around media and arts platforms.
 I have always loved performing arts – singing, mostly dancing and acting to be honest.
 I love writing so machimachi, speaking, giving motivational talks, public relations, building influences, networking and dealing with a lot of people.
-This is just me – this is who I am.
+This is just me – its who I am.
 And because I chose to focus on our pregnancy first, I am now using the time that I have to develop myself and weave my passion into something that I can turn into a workable project, long-term business or getting hired as a TV personnel for a start.
 Amen.